arcus/education_modules/using_redcap_api/using_redcap_api.md

 <div class = "warning">

-In the "Response" box, all of this is presented in plain text, not in a table, so it might look confusing or overwhelming.
+In the "Response" box, data is presented in plain text, not in a table, so it might look confusing or overwhelming.
 If you want to, you can copy that plain text and paste it into a text editor like Atom or Notepad, saving it with the .csv extension.
 That will allow you to then open it in Excel to see if the .csv is what you intended.
 Below, here's the "before" (comma separated values in plain text) and the "after" (text saved as a .csv and then opened in Excel) of the cervical cancer data:

 ![Data shown as text, separated by commas](media/execute_request.png)<!-- style = "border :1px solid rgb(var(--color-highlight));" -->